Where to start

 Mark a RSVP as having attended the event at Event settings > Attendees.

-Update the attendee list during an event by check the box next to the RSVP’s name and clicking the Update Attendees button.
+Update the attendee list during an event by checking the box next to the RSVP’s name and clicking the Update Attendees button.

 Any tags, memberships*, or followers you created under Event settings > Advanced for attendees will be activated when an individual is marked as having attended.